vdimensions/mason/README.md

     description = "Your great project's description"
     author = "Your name or your company name" copyright = "Copyright (c) ${author} YEAR"

+## Mason Preprocessor

+The mason preprocessor tool allows you to reuse project specific settings on more that one place in the project where the same setting is needed.
+Good candidates for such properties are the ones in the above example -- one may need to specify the project's version to more than a single place during the build and packaging process.

 You may have noticed some expressions between `${` and `}` sumbols.
 These expressions get substituted by a property value or environment variable having the name equal to the contents of the expression.
 For instance `${USER}` will return the current operating system's user name, because most OS define such an environment variable.